dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		4527.iqtree.treefile.mm.tr.ts  5449.iqtree.treefile.mm.tr.ts  5941.iqtree.treefile.mm.tr.ts  6387.iqtree.treefile.mm.tr.ts  ...

-* Now let's compare one masked tree vs one with spurious tip removed
+* Now let's compare one masked tree vs. one with the spurious tip removed

-	Open, plot, root and order the nodes in Figtree of one makes tree
+	Open, plot, root, and order the nodes in Figtree of one masked tree.

 		cat /data_tmp/$USERNAME/data/07_phylogenomic_analyses/03_masked/6498.iqtree.treefile.mm

 	<p align="center"><img src="images/masked1.png" alt="mm1" width="900"></p>

-	Open, plot, root and order the nodes in Figtree of one the masked homologs trees.
+	Open, plot, root, and order the nodes in Figtree of the same tree but cleaned with TreeShrink.

 		cat /data_tmp/$USERNAME/data/07_phylogenomic_analyses/04_ts/6498.iqtree.treefile.mm.tr.ts

 	<p align="center"><img src="images/ts.png" alt="ts" width="900"></p>

 	#### Can you see any difference between the trees?

 <a name="ortho"></a>
 ## Orthology inference

-* We are going to prune orthologs the tree-based methods called Monophyletic Outgroup (MO).
+* We are going to prune orthologs to the tree-based methods called Monophyletic Outgroup (MO).
 The MO approach filters for homolog trees with outgroup taxa being monophyletic and single-copy, and therefore filters for single- and low-copy genes.
 MO root the gene tree by the outgroups, traverse the rooted tree from root to tip, and remove the side with fewer taxa.
 In the case of MO, homolog trees with nonmonophyletic outgroups or duplicated taxa in the outgroups are discarded.
 If no taxon duplication is detected in a homolog tree, the MO approach outputs a one-to-one ortholog.
 <p align="center"><img src="images/ortho.png" alt="ts" width="500"></p>

 * We are going to use the output of TreeShrink to prune the orthologs.

-	First we need to make a taxon list file identifying which are outgroup and which are part of the ingroup
+	First, we need to make a taxon list file identifying which are outgroups and which are part of the ingroup.

 	The file, `in_out_list.txt` is located in  `/data_tmp/$USERNAME/data/07_phylogenomic_analyses/`